This article was updated on August 10, 2020.

 What's going on?

 The government has announced a number of things that are student-loan related in the past few weeks.
 Much has been written, sometimes confusingly so.
 Here's how it breaks down:

 - If you have a federal student loan that is held by the federal government, then you can take advantage of the student loan payment and interest freeze.
 This is supposed to happen automatically on all loans of this type.

 About 80% of federal student loans are held by the federal government (Department of Education).
 To find out if your federal student loan is held by the federal government (or not), you can contact your federal student loan servicer - a list of which is here.

 - Until Dec 31, 2020, if you have federal student loans held by the federal government

 It is recommended that you contact your federal student loan servicer to confirm whether the federal government holds your loan or not - that will let you know whether you qualify.

 What do I need to do, in order to take advantage of the government's federal relief program?

-- If your federal loan is held by the federal government, then your entire student loan payment will automatically be paused for ~6 months (through September 30, 2020).
+- If your federal loan is held by the federal government, then your entire student loan payment will automatically be paused (through December 31, 2020).
 You do not have to do anything to activate this - this should automatically apply to your loan, such that 100% of your monthly student loan payment will be reduced to zero.
 Your credit will not be impacted during this time, and your eligibility for special government repayment programs like Public Service Loan Forgiveness (PSLF) and Income-Based Repayment (IBR) will continue.
 In addition, wage garnishment and other forms of debt collection are suspended on defaulted loans.